 The board of directors of the Company (the “Board”) has an appropriate balance and mix of skills, experience and knowledge and is well-diversified in terms of age group, gender and nationality.
 The Board comprises highly qualified and effective members who are responsible for providing overall entrepreneurial leadership and setting strategic objectives for the long-term success of the Group.
-The Board also has oversight of the business performance and affairs of the Group and sets the Company’s values and standards (including ethical standards).
-The Board seeks to ensure that obligations to shareholders and other stakeholders are understood and met.
+The Board is entrusted with oversight of the business performance and affairs of the Group.
+The Board also sets good principles of ethics and values for the Company and seeks to ensure that obligations to shareholders and other stakeholders are understood and met.

 Board of Directors